Janesville Consolidated Community School District: Athletics

-Janesville students can also participate in wrestling and soccer with Waverly-Shell Rock.
+Janesville students can also participate in soccer and dance with Waverly-Shell Rock.

-The Janesville volleyball program won the 1A State Volleyball Championship in the state of Iowa four consecutive years from 2015 to 2018.
+The Janesville volleyball program won the 1A State Volleyball Championship in the state of Iowa for four consecutive years from 2015 to 2018.
 They also won the state championship in 2013.
 The program qualified for the state tournament for a streak of nine years, spanning from 2010 through the 2018 season.